koengr/QCforBusiness/backups/_resources/further-reading.md

 {: .no_toc }

 - [**Quantum.Country**](https://quantum.country/qcvc) \[Website\] – the
-  “Duolingo of Quantum Computing”, a very well-written introduction for those with late high-school or early university level math background.
+  ‘Duolingo of Quantum Computing’, a very well-written introduction for those with a late high-school or early university-level math background.

-- [**Quantum Computation and Quantum Information**](https://en.wikipedia.org/wiki/Quantum_Computation_and_Quantum_Information) (Nielsen, Chuang) \[Book\] – the “bible of quantum computing”.
+- [**Quantum Computation and Quantum Information**](https://en.wikipedia.org/wiki/Quantum_Computation_and_Quantum_Information) (Nielsen, Chuang) \[Book\] – the ‘bible of quantum computing’.
 Perhaps not the most up-to-date, but definitely the most well-known resource in our field.
 Sets the standards for jargon and notation.